Ferries from

 How far is Sardinia from Rome?

-Sardinia to Rome ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Sardinia to Rome ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

 Ferry from Olbia to Civitavecchia